Tax loss harvesting can reduce your taxes.

 Who benefits least?

 The Aspiring Tax Bracket Climber – Tax deferral is undesirable if your future tax bracket will be higher than your current.
 If you expect to achieve (or return to) substantially higher income in the future, tax loss harvesting may be exactly the wrong strategy—it may, in fact, make sense to harvest gains, not losses.
-Below a certain income cutoff, taxpayers can actually realize some capital gains at a 0% rate—an opportunity that should not be missed.

 Graduate students, those taking parental leave, or just starting out in their careers should ask “What tax rate am I offsetting today” versus “What rate can I reasonably expect to pay in the future?”